spatialos/gdk-for-unity/docs/content/troubleshooting.md

   * You need **Windows** build support if you are developing on a Mac and want to share your game with Windows PC users.
   * You need **Android** and/or **iOS** build support if you are developing for those platforms.
   * Unity gives you build support for your development machine (Windows or Mac) by default.
-  * _**In addition**_, make sure you have **Linux** build support enabled.<br/>
+  * _**In addition**_, make sure you have **Linux** build support enabled.
 You need Linux build support because all server-workers in a cloud deployment run in a Linux environment.

- <br/>Fix this by runing the Unity installer and selecting the appropriate build support options during the instalation.
+ Fix this by runing the Unity installer and selecting the appropriate build support options during the instalation.
 See [Setup and installing]({{urlRoot}}/setup-and-installing#set-up-your-machine) for more information.

  **Note:** When building your project do not change the `UnityGameLogic Cloud Environment` field in your `BuildConfiguration.asset` from Linux.
 This can cause further build errors.